camunda/camunda-docs/docs/components/connectors/introduction.md

 For example:

-- You can use the [Slack](/components/connectors/out-of-the-box-connectors/slack.md) or [Microsoft Teams](/components/connectors/out-of-the-box-connectors/microsoft-teams.md) Connectors to notify people of pending or completed processes, such as in a human task orchestration onboarding flow.
+- Use the [Slack](/components/connectors/out-of-the-box-connectors/slack.md) or [Microsoft Teams](/components/connectors/out-of-the-box-connectors/microsoft-teams.md) Connector to notify people of pending or completed processes in a human task orchestration onboarding flow.
 - In microservices orchestration, use the [Kafka](/components/connectors/out-of-the-box-connectors/kafka.md) Connector to incorporate real-time messaging in your automated processes.

 Connectors are often configured as a [BPMN process](/components/concepts/processes.md) task, with the required integration parameters already set up for easy configuration.
 This helps remove the need for you to write custom integration programming code.

-## Get started with Connectors
+## Get started

 Learn more about how to use Connectors in your processes and about the different types of Connector available.